heersoni1025/GuessGameSwiftUI/README.md

 It is **not affiliated with any academic coursework**.

 The initial structure and concept were inspired by a Udemy course from **Fullstacktuts LLC**.
-While the project followed video guidance, I wrote the code myself and made several modifications to improve gameplay and user experience.
+Several modifications and enhancements were made to improve the functionality and design of the system.